From indexed grammars to generating functions: Ambiguity

 Consider the composite numbers written in unary as per Example~\ref{ex:comp}.
 What would an unambiguous grammar for $\mathfrak{L}_{comp}$ look like?
 We would need a unique factorization for each composite $c$.
 Since the arithmetic that indexed grammars can simulate on unary output is discrete math (like addition and multiplication, no division or roots, etc), we need the Fundamental Theorem of Arithmetic.
 In fact, suppose there is a different unique factorization scheme for the composites, that doesn't involve a certain prime $p$.
 Then composite $c_{2}=p^{2}$ has only the factorization $1\cdot c_{2}$, and similarly $c_{3}=p^{3}$ has unique factorization $1\cdot c_{3}$ since $p\cdot c_{2}$ is disallowed.
 But then $p^{6}=c_{2}\cdot c_{2}\cdot c_{2}=c_{3}\cdot c_{3}$ has no unique factorization.
 Therefore all primes $p$ are needed for any unique factorization of the set of composites.
 Adding any other building blocks to the set of primes ruins unique factorization.

 Suppose we have an unambiguous indexed grammar for $\mathfrak{L}_{comp}$.
-It would be able to generate $0^{p^{k}}$ for any prime $p$ and all $k>1$.
-This requires a copying mechanism (in the manner of $\mathbf{R}$ in Examples~\ref{ex:serial} and~\ref{ex:comp}) and an encoding of $p$ into an index string (recall our slogan {}``encode first, then copy'').
+It would be able to generate $a^{p^{k}}$ for any prime $p$ and all $k>1$.
+This requires a copying mechanism (in the manner of $\mathbf{R}$ in Examples~\ref{ex:serial} and~\ref{ex:comp}) and an encoding of $p$ into an index string (recall our slogan {}``encode first, then copy'' from Section~\ref{sec:encodefirst}).
 In other words, our supposed grammar for $\mathfrak{L}_{comp}$ must be able to first produce its complement $\mathfrak{L}_{prime}$ and \emph{encode these primes into index strings}.
-However, ~\cite{PaDu1990} show that the set of index strings associated to a non-terminal in an indexed grammar is necessarily a regular language.
+However,~\cite{PaDu1990} show that the set of index strings associated to a non-terminal in an indexed grammar is necessarily a regular language.
+On the other hand~\cite{Allen1968} shows that the set of primes expressed in any base $m\geq 1$ does not form a regular language.
 We find it highly unlikely that an indexed grammar can decode all the primes from a regular set of index strings.
-We conjecture that $\mathfrak{L}_{comp}=\left\{ 0^{c}\ :\ c\ \mathrm{is\ composite}\right\} $ is inherently ambiguous as an indexed language.
+We conjecture that $\mathfrak{L}_{comp}=\left\{ a^{c}\ :\ c\ \mathrm{is\ composite}\right\} $ is inherently ambiguous as an indexed language.

 Recall that a word is \emph{primitive} if it is not a power of another word.
 In the copious literature on the subject it is customary to let $\mathcal{Q}$ denote the language of primitive words over a two letter alphabet.
 It is known that $\mathcal{Q}$ is not unambiguously context-free (see ~\cite{Pete1994,Pete1996}, who exploits the original Chomsky-Sch\"utzenberger theorem listed in Section 2 above).
 It is a widely believed conjecture that $\mathcal{Q}$ is not context-free at all (see~\cite{DoHoItKaKa1994}).